 According to McKinsey, construction is among the least digitized industry, second only to agriculture and hunting from the bottom.

 But, digitalization is not a futuristic idea.
 It is happening every second all across the world and there is no way to escape it.
+In fact Covid-19 has accelerated digitalization.
 Not that construction sector is alien to it as a whole — it’s happening, though the pace is slow.
 Even as we write, advanced business intelligence concepts such as Big Data has already reached the construction business.
-Managers have started using real-time reporting tools that give them updates on the field issues, and some of them have started resolving challenges at real time using their tablets and smartphones.
+Managers have started using real-time reporting tools that give them updates on the field issues, and some of them have started resolving challenges at real-time using their tablets and smartphones.

 The only thing is, employee training experiences have not yet been digitalized to that extent.
-None of the blue collar workers on site will be from ivy leagues, mind you.
+None of the blue-collar workers on site will be from ivy leagues, mind you.
 You can’t rest on your responsibilities by giving them Google.
 They will, instead, need their own Google of Construction.
-Do you have such a comprehensive inhouse repository of content exclusive to construction business?
+Do you have such a comprehensive in-house repository of content exclusive to the construction business?
 Do you have integrations with any of the leading MOOCs that can teach construction safe practices?
-Do you have in-built AI features that recommend an employee what courses they need to mandatorily learn before going on floor?
+Do you have in-built AI features that recommend an employee what courses they need to mandatorily learn before going on the floor?
+Do you have a social learning platform where construction workers can collaborate?

 The above are good questions to ask if you are running one such construction business.
 Construction leaders have a responsibility to shift the perception of the industry and attract the next generation of young workers, promising them a bright career path where they can work and leave a mark from hire to retire.

-The U.S. construction industry is ripe for disruption.
+The construction industry is ripe for disruption.
 Companies that win the talent war will rule the roost in years to come.
 To lead the construction market tomorrow, you need to optimize your workforce today with cutting edge training experiences.